vcoppe/mdd-solver/README.md

     return best;
 }
 ```

+## Javadoc

+You can also refer to the [javadoc](https://vcoppe.github.io/mdd-solver/) for general information about the implementation.

 ## License
 This project is licensed under the GNU General Public License v3.0 - see [LICENSE.md](https://github.com/vcoppe/mdd-solver/blob/master/LICENSE.md) for details.